Afterburner

 An afterburner (or reheat in British English) is an additional combustion component used on some jet engines, mostly those on military supersonic aircraft.
 Its purpose is to increase thrust, usually for supersonic flight, takeoff, and combat.
-The afterburning process injects additional fuel into a combustor in the jet pipe behind (i.e., "after") the turbine, "reheating" the exhaust gas.
-Afterburning significantly increases thrust as an alternative to using a bigger engine with its attendant weight penalty, but at the cost of increased fuel consumption (decreased fuel efficiency) which limits its use to short periods.
+The afterburning process injects additional fuel into a combustor ("burner") in the jet pipe behind (i.e., "after") the turbine, "reheating" the exhaust gas.
+Afterburning significantly increases thrust as an alternative to using a bigger engine with its added weight penalty, but at the cost of increased fuel consumption (decreased fuel efficiency) which limits its use to short periods.
 This aircraft application of "reheat" contrasts with the meaning and implementation of "reheat" applicable to gas turbines driving electrical generators and which reduces fuel consumption.

 Jet engines are referred to as operating wet when afterburning and dry when not.
 An engine producing maximum thrust wet is at maximum power, while an engine producing maximum thrust dry is at military power.

 Principle

+The first jet engine with after-burner was the E variant of Jumo 004.

 Jet-engine thrust is an application of Newton's reaction principle, in which the engine generates thrust because it increases the momentum of the air passing through it.
 Thrust depends on two things: the velocity of the exhaust gas and the mass of the gas exiting the nozzle.
 A jet engine can produce more thrust by either accelerating the gas to a higher velocity or ejecting a greater mass of gas from the engine.
 Designing a basic turbojet engine around the second principle produces the turbofan engine, which creates slower gas, but more of it.
 Turbofans are highly fuel efficient and can deliver high thrust for long periods of time, but the design tradeoff is a large size relative to the power output.
 Generating increased power with a more compact engine for short periods can be achieved using an afterburner.
 The afterburner increases thrust primarily by accelerating the exhaust gas to a higher velocity.

 The following values and parameters are for an early jet engine, the Pratt & Whitney J57, stationary on the runway, and illustrate the high values of afterburner fuel flow, gas temperature and thrust compared to those for the engine operating within the temperature limitations for its turbine.